 Convection wood fires warm the air and circulate it.
 These wood fires draw in and heat the cooler air from floor level, which then rises naturally to your ceiling, so they are best for homes with lower ceilings.
 A ceiling fan or stove top fan helps move this air around the room, or you can use a heat transfer system to move the heat to other rooms.

-At Mitre 10 you will also find inbuilt fires (also known as insert wood fires).
-They become a feature within the wall they are installed in when they are on, and fade into the background when not in use.
+Inbuilt fires (also known as insert wood fires) become a feature within the wall they are installed in when they are on, and fade into the background when not in use.
 They are great in rooms where floor space is at a premium.

 Every home has different needs and having the right wood fire for your home is important to ensuring it works effectively and efficiently.
 When buying a wood fire at Mitre 10 we’ll ask you a number of questions to determine the heat output you’ll need based on the area you’re trying to heat, what council restrictions you might face and if any additional components will be required.